twoojoo/kafka-tui/README.md

 # Kafka TUI

-A simple TUI for Apche Kafka
+A simple TUI for Apche Kafka written in Go.